Plastic pipes are used almost exclusively in modern homes for plumbing, electrical and communications systems but their use goes far beyond the home.

 After it’s intended service life it can be reground and made into new pipes.

-Minimising long-term replacement costs – virtually leaf proof, long service life, low break rates, flexibility, resistance to degradation and corrosion.
+Minimising long-term replacement costs – leak proof, long service life, low break rates, flexibility, resistance to degradation and corrosion.

 Trenchless installation methods reducing traffic and emissions, reduces business and pedestrian obstruction